tped/ovos-skill-photos/README.md

 # OVOSSkill

-VERY Simple test - see how to display an image on the GIU
+VERY Simple test - see how to display an image on the OVOS GIU

 ## About